ductorex/strarr/README.md

     :param index: If not None, adds an index column starting from this value.
     :param indent: String to prepend to each line of the table (default "").
     :param space: Number of spaces to add between columns (default 2).
+    :param align_left: If True, aligns columns to the left, otherwise to the right (default False).
     :return: Formatted string table.
     :raises IncludeExcludeError: If both include and exclude are specified.
     :raises NoFieldError: